 Activity 3 Apply prudent financial management and investment practices in accordance with PGPA Act, Services Trust Fund Act 1947, other relevant legislative rules and accounting standards.
 Intended result AMFRTF remains self-sustaining through sound financial management and investment for each financial year, while meeting governance and legislative compliance.
-Delivery strategy The Secretariat, under guidance of the Trustees and Audit Committee, will manage the Fund's activities.
+Delivery strategy Trustees Board set the fund management fee.
 Fund maintenance charge of 2 per cent will apply on all general purpose loans.
-Invest a minimum \$1.5 million in low risk term deposits.
-Measuring Achieving a positive profit outcome at the end of financial year. performance 2023-24 and out to 2026-27 Comply with corporate governance and legislative requirements for the reporting period.
-Bad debt annual write-off kept within acceptable range.
-(Less than 1 per cent of the yearly debtors control).
+Invest a minimum \$1.5 million in diverse and low risk term deposits.
+Measuring performance 2024-25 and out to 2028-29 Achieving a positive profit outcome at the end of financial year.
+Comply with corporate governance and legislative requirements for the reporting period.
+Bad debt annual write-off is set less than 1 per cent of the yearly debtors' control.